idirlab/largeKGEeval/README.md

 ## Datasets

 We perform our experiments on two large-scale datasets, FB-CVT-REV and FB+CVT-REV. While FB+CVT-REV represents n-ary relationships using CVT nodes, FB-CVT-REV converts n-ary relationships into binary ones, similar to FB15k-237.
-This distinction allows us to assess how knowledge graph embedding model performance varies when data is modeled differently.
+This distinction allows us to assess how the knowledge graph embedding model's performance varies when the data is modeled differently.
 These datasets, derived from Freebase, are large-scale, represent real-world scenarios, and do not include the data redundancy that exists in FB15k. **The dataset can be downloaded from this [link](https://zenodo.org/records/7909511).**

 ### Dataset Statistics